Jiayinzhuo/jenk8ns-image-scripts/README.md

 #### webserver

-Here we setup a nginx to reverse proxy from port 8080 to port 80 and set a server name: `jenkins.thegaijin.xyz`
+Here we setup a nginx to reverse proxy from port 8080 to port 80 and set a server name: `jenkins.jonathanzhuo.com`

 #### jenkins